shakeelmohamed/generator-egress/README.md

-generator-nopejs
+generator-egress
 ================

-A Nope.js site generator for Yeoman.
+A Egress site generator for Yeoman.